 What I’ve realized in my life and my business is that boldness DOES have genius in it.

-Whether it’s boldly uprooting my family and moving to Paris (just because) or boldly changing the name of my company from Client Attraction to, well, Boldheart, or sometimes radically changing my business model over the years to be able to be of service to many, many more people, I have always found that being a little more bold creates a life worth living, one that includes expansion, building a legacy, making more money, working less and experiencing a much higher quality of life.
+Whether it’s boldly uprooting my family and moving to Paris (just because) or boldly changing the name of my company from The Leveraged Business to, well, Boldheart, or sometimes radically changing my business model over the years to be able to be of service to many, many more people, I have always found that being a little more bold creates a life worth living, one that includes expansion, building a legacy, making more money, working less and experiencing a much higher quality of life.

 But many do not experience this.
 Most, actually, never will.